Pain on the Inside of the Knee: Causes, Symptoms, and Treatment

 - Signs of infection such as redness, warmth, or fever

-- You suspect serious knee injuries such as cruciate ligament damage or meniscus damage
+- You suspect serious knee injuries such as cruciate ligament injuries or meniscus damage

 Summary: Managing pain on the inside of the knee